TheoMLP/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Important!
+Look at the owl when submitting a new tweet
+6. Enjoy the full features of the website (Look at other user's tweet and start tweeting)

 ## Dependencies

 - Express
+- Chance
 - Node 5.10.x or above